 I am drawn to create artwork of the wild creatures in our world so we will remember them.
 I want my art to remind people of the importance of saving the natural places around us as well as the importance of being a part of them.
 People have revered nature for thousands of years and continuing in the ancient tradition of creating animal and bird art is my way of honoring our innate and spiritual connection with the natural world.
 I hope my art will inspire people to stay connected to our wild spaces.
 In the same ways in which we are drawn to be in the nature around us, I hope you will be drawn into the nature of my art.

 I am a self-taught artist who specializes in watercolor paintings of animals, birds and nature, which reflect a distinct and original style not commonly found with this medium.
 My meticulous attention to detail and illustrative style are the hallmarks of my watercolor work.
 From an early age, I loved to draw pictures and this passion for drawing has continued into adulthood.
 My graphite works of art are often detailed renderings of my observations with nature.

 My work has been accepted to the "Art of the Animal Kingdom", the "Adirondack National Exhibition of American Watercolors" and the North East Watercolor Society Annual International Exhibition, three prestigious national art exhibitions in New England.
 I have also exhibited with The Society of Animal Artists.
 My art has received numerous awards and is included in private collections in New England and beyond.

-I am a Signature member of the North East Watercolor Society and the Vermont Watercolor Society, an Associate Member of the Society of Animal Artists, a member of the Pencil Art Society and the Women's Rural Entrepreneurial Network.
+I am a Signature member of the North East Watercolor Society and the Vermont Watercolor Society, an Associate Member of the Society of Animal Artists, a member of the Pencil Art Society, The Copley Society of Art and the Women's Rural Entrepreneurial Network.

 2017 Al Benjamin Memorial Award - 2017 Green Mountain Watercolor Exhibition